harshshredding/Cluster/design_doc.md

     - Summary
     - Participants

     - Events :
         - when people scroll on the map, we get new stuff to display.
         - we want the stuff that is about to happen (use timestamps for that).
     - Chat :
-        - Proper messaging system with emoji's and everything.
+        - Proper messaging system with emoji's, Gifs, and everything.
         - Wonder if there is a Slack plugin
     - Profile :
         - Things you are interested in (event <-> user)